acheong08/bullshit-react-project/wiki/CONTRIBUTING.md

 }
 ```

-## Docker/podman
+## Docker/Podman

 By default, `podman compose up` uses any existing cached image.
 If you've made changes since the last build, you can run `podman compose build` to ensure the image is up to date.
-Ensure you run the commands in this order: `podman compose down` -> `podman volume prune` (to delete the database) -> `podman compose build` -> `podman compose up`.
+For a complete refresh/rerun, ensure you run these commands: `podman compose down` -> `podman volume prune` (to delete the database) -> `podman compose build` -> `podman compose up`.